m3g/JuliaNotes.jl/docs/src/anonymous.md

 The `x -> sin(x) > 0.5` is an anonymous function, which one can read as "given `x` return `sin(x) > 0.5`", which in this case can be `true` or `false`.

-## Basic syntax
+## Basic syntax and closures

 Consider the following function:
 ```julia
 a = 5
 f(x,a) = a*x
 ```
+This function is also a "closure", because it "closes over" the variable `a`.
+Be careful, if written in global scope, this `a` is type-unstable, unless if declared `const`.

-An anonymous function which, given `x`, returns the result of `f(x,a)`, is written as
+We can define an anonymous function which, given `x`, returns the result of `f(x,a)`:
 ```julia
 x -> f(x,a)
 ```

-The anonymous function can be bound to a variable,
+The anonymous function can be bound to a label name, as any other value:
 ```julia
 g = x -> f(x,a)
 ```
 and `g` will be a function that, given `x`, returns `f(x,a)`.
 This definition is similar to

 ```julia
 g(x) = f(x,a)
 ```
 Except that in the latter case the label `g` is bound to the function in definitive:

 ```julia-repl